veillette/physics-book/contents/ch29PhotonMomentum.md

 classical physics.
 Some of the earliest direct experimental evidence of this came from scattering of x-ray photons by electrons in substances, named Compton scattering after the American physicist Arthur H. Compton (1892–1962).
-Around 1923, Compton observed that x rays scattered from materials had a decreased energy and correctly analyzed this as being due to the scattering of photons from electrons.
+Around 1923, Compton observed that X-rays scattered from materials had a decreased energy and correctly analyzed this as being due to the scattering of photons from electrons.
 This phenomenon could be handled as a collision between two particles—a photon and an electron at rest in the material.
 Energy and momentum